MathOnco/valis/README.rst

    #.
 Images will be aligned *towards* (not to) a reference image.
 If the reference image is not specified, it will automatically be set to the image at the center of the stack.

    #.
 Rigid registration is performed serially, with each image being rigidly aligned towards the reference image.
 That is, if the reference image is the 5th in the stack, image 4 will be aligned to 5 (the reference), and then 3 will be aligned to the now registered version of 4, and so on.
 Only features found in both neighboring slides are used to align the image to the next one in the stack.
 VALIS uses feature detection to match and align images, but one can optionally perform a final step that maximizes the mutual information between each pair of images.
+This rigid registration can optionally be updated by matching features in higher resolution versions of the images (see :code:`micro_rigid_registrar.MicroRigidRegistrar`).

    #.
 The registered rigid masks are combined to create a non-rigid registration mask.
 The bounding box of this mask is then used to extract higher resolution versions of the tissue from each slide.
 These higher resolution images are then processed as above and used for non-rigid registration, which is performed either by:

-        * aliging each image towards the reference image following the same sequence used during rigid registration.
+        * aligning each image towards the reference image following the same sequence used during rigid registration.
         * using groupwise registration that non-rigidly aligns the images to a common frame of reference.
 Currently this is only possible if `SimpleElastix <https://simpleelastix.github.io>`__ is installed.

    #.
 One can optionally perform a second non-rigid registration using an even higher resolution versions of each image.
 This is intended to better align micro-features not visible in the original images, and so is referred to as micro-registration.
 A mask can also be used to indicate where registration should take place.